IsmailMuhammed2019/mastering_magento/README.md

 # Magento 2 Tutorial

 Welcome to the Mastering Magento 2 Tutorial repository!
-This guide will help you set up, configure, and use Magento 2 for your e-commerce website.
+This guide will help you set up, configure, and use Magento 2 for Developing frontend activities to use and develop best practices in delivering the best e-commerce websites.

 ## Table of Contents